Azure/app-service-linux-docs/HowTo/OpenAI/creating_intelligent_apps_net.md

  }
 ```

-Here is the example in itís completed form.
+Here is the example in it‚Äôs completed form.
 In this example, use the Azure OpenAI chat completion service OR the OpenAI chat completion service, not both.

 ```csharp
 @page "/openai"